No Free Lunch for Approximate MCMC: Introduction

-\begin{enumerate} \item The Markov chain mixes slowly enough that there is a very small overall computational cost advantage (though there may be a large \textit{per-step} advantage); or \item The stationary measure of the Markov chain is ``far'' from the posterior distribution conditioned on all data; or \item The algorithm takes advantage of control variates that are very nearly sufficient statistics; i.e. one can obtain a very accurate approximation to the posterior by conditioning only on the control variates, without seeing the rest of the data. \end{enumerate}
+\begin{enumerate} \item The subsampling Markov chain mixes slowly enough that there is a very small overall computational cost advantage (though there may be a large \textit{per-step} advantage); or \item The stationary measure of the subsampling Markov chain is ``far'' from the posterior distribution conditioned on all data; or \item The algorithm takes advantage of control variates that are very nearly sufficient statistics; i.e. one can obtain a very accurate approximation to the posterior by conditioning only on the control variates, without seeing the rest of the data. \end{enumerate}

-The first two options amount to failure of a subsampling MCMC algorithm to meet its main goal of speeding up the computation of accurate posterior integrals.
-The third option requires very good low-dimensional control variates, which presents two more subtle problems.
-The first problem is practical: good control variates are often computationally expensive to construct, and this must be factored into the total computational cost of an algorithm.
-The second problem is related to motivation: once good control variates have been found, there is very little benefit to looking at the rest of the data, so one might as well run an algorithm using only the control variates and avoid the subsampling entirely.\footnote{In practice, it is not \textit{always} easy to do posterior computations based on just control variates.
-The class of models for which this is difficult gives an important ``way out'' of our trilemma - see Section \ref{SecLitRev}.} Thus, in all three cases, we find that there is a strong reason to avoid subsampling MCMC.
+The first two cases amount to failure of a subsampling MCMC algorithm to meet its main goal of speeding up the computation of accurate posterior integrals.
+The third case requires very good low-dimensional control variates, which presents two problems that are more subtle.
+The first of these problems is practical: good control variates are often computationally expensive to construct, and this must be factored into the total computational cost of an algorithm.
+The second problem is related to motivation for using MCMC at all: once one has found control variates good enough to be in case 3, there is very little benefit to looking at the rest of the data, so one might as well run an algorithm using only the control variates and avoid the subsampling entirely.\footnote{There do exist models for which good control variates are easy to compute, but posterior computations based on these control variates are much harder than posterior computations based on the original data.
+This class of models gives an important ``way out'' of our trilemma - see Section \ref{SecLitRev}.
+In practice, this situation seems quite uncommon.} Thus, in all three cases, we find that there is a strong reason to avoid subsampling MCMC.
 Our results are quite general and explicitly apply to subsampling algorithms that use data augmentation or for which the invariant measure is not exactly the posterior distribution conditioned on the full dataset.